 - Enter the renal pelvis with the obturator, and then advance with only the soft catheter.*

-- If proper position of a pigtail catheter, lock the pigtail.
-If unsure, confirm location within the renal pelvis by injection of a few ml of contrast before fixation.*
+- Confirm proper location within the renal pelvis by injection of a few ml of contrast, with two projections from different directions.*

-- Confirm functionality by injection of a few ml of contrast, two projections from different directions, as well as aspiration of the contrast.*
+- Confirm functionality by injection of a few ml of contrast, looking for spontaneous dripping from the catheter when left open, as well as aspiration of the contrast.*

 Check whether there is blood or pus in the aspirate or spontaneous return.

-- Attach the catheter to the skin, preferably both directly at insertion as well as enough to the side to have a soft S-shaped bend of the catheter in order to give certain room for stretching without pulling out the catheter.
+- Fixate the catheter to the skin, preferably both directly at insertion as well as enough to the side to have a soft S-shaped bend of the catheter in order to give certain room for stretching without pulling the catheter.